Chapter 11 : Game On

 “So what does this mean?” questioned Ginny.

-"It means whoever did this to Albus has an ulterior movie.
+“It means whoever did this to Albus has an ulterior movie.
 They had a plan, and they're being clever about it.
-He was stabbed, knowing what would be the only thing to save him, and they broke into the Ministry and stole the phoenixes."
+He was stabbed, and his attacker new what would be the only thing to save him, and they broke into the Ministry to steal the phoenixes.”

 Ginny let out a choked sob, and Hermione went to embrace her.
-She held her sister-in-law against her and cooed to her, reassuring her that everything would be okay.
+She held her sister-in-law against her and reassured her that everything would be okay.
 But no one knew that for sure.
 Albus' only hope for survival had been stolen.
 Now where were they to look?

 “This wasn't a random jumping in the streets!” cursed Harry under his breath.
 “This was planned.
 This was strategized, and this was made personal!”